Bankruptcy Law Limits Filing Choices

 A: Yes.
 Your ability to choose may be limited by a “means test” you must now complete to determine the type of bankruptcy for which you are eligible.
-The “means test” form is now part of the consumer’s bankruptcy case filing and it compares your last six months actual household income to the IRS median household income level for families of the same size in your area.
-If your household income is above the median, then your household expenses are examined as well.
+The “means test” form is now part of the consumer’s bankruptcy case filing and it compares your last six months of actual household income to the IRS median household income level for families of the same size in your area.
+If your household income, which may include contributions to your household by non-family members (boyfriend/girlfriend, parents, grandparents, etc.), is above the median, then your household expenses are examined as well.
+The household expenses you are allowed to use may be limited by IRS standards even if your actual household expenses are higher.
 If more than 50 percent of your debts are business-related debts, then you do not have to file a means test.

 Q: How might the means test affect my bankruptcy?

-A: If your household income is below the median, you can file either a Chapter 7 “straight liquidation” bankruptcy or Chapter 13 or Chapter 11 repayment plan bankruptcy.
+A: If your household income is below the median, you can file either a Chapter 7 “straight liquidation” bankruptcy or a repayment plan Chapter 13 or a Chapter 11 bankruptcy.
 If, however, your income is above the median (assuming yours is a consumer debt bankruptcy), and your household expenses allowed by the means test result in excess income for your household, then you will not have the option of filing a Chapter 7 bankruptcy.
 Instead, you will be limited to filing either a Chapter 13 or Chapter 11 repayment plan.

 Q: What are the differences between the types of bankruptcy?

-A: In a Chapter 7 bankruptcy, an examiner (the “trustee”) may sell assets with non-exempt equity (such as real estate equity, a car with no loan against it, cash in the bank, or tax refunds) to pay some portion of your debts.
+A: In a Chapter 7 bankruptcy, a trustee is appointed, who may sell assets you own that may have non-exempt equity (such as real estate equity, a car with no loan against it, cash in the bank, or tax refunds) to pay some portion of your debts.
 The remaining amount of your debts are discharged (legally forgiven), although some debts, such as certain taxes, student loans, child support and spousal support, cannot be discharged.